malariagen/Sadat-GSoC/README.md

 ## Installation

-The package requires Python 3.11 or later and KMC 3, with both `kmc` and `kmc_tools` available on `PATH`.
+`fastq-classifier` requires Python 3.11 or later.
+K-mer counting and count-matrix construction use KMC 3, so the `kmc` and `kmc_tools` programs must both be available on `PATH`.

-Install the package from the repository root:
+From the repository root, install the package with:

 ```console
 python -m pip install .
 ```

-The command installs the `fastq-classifier` program and the `fastq_classifier` Python package.
+After installation, run `fastq-classifier` from the command line or import the Python API from `fastq_classifier`.

 ## Pipeline stages

 ### 1. Download paired FASTQ prefixes

-To download reads, provide a tab-separated ENA run report with `run_accession` and `fastq_ftp` columns.
-Each `fastq_ftp` value must contain two `.fastq.gz` URLs separated by a semicolon, with read 1 first and read 2 second.
+`download` reads a tab-separated ENA run report containing the `run_accession` and `fastq_ftp` columns.
+For each sequencing run, `fastq_ftp` must contain two `.fastq.gz` URLs separated by a semicolon, with the read 1 URL first and the read 2 URL second.

 ```text
 run_accession	fastq_ftp
 ERR000001	ftp.sra.ebi.ac.uk/.../ERR000001_1.fastq.gz;ftp.sra.ebi.ac.uk/.../ERR000001_2.fastq.gz
 ```

-By default, `download` saves the first 25,000 read pairs from each run and works on four runs at a time.
-Before writing the compressed FASTQ files, it checks the record structure and confirms that the read identifiers agree between mates.
+By default, `download` takes the first 25,000 read pairs from each sequencing run, and four runs are downloaded in parallel.
+During the download, each FASTQ record is checked before it is written to the compressed FASTQ file.
+The two compressed FASTQ files are then read together, and for every read pair the read identifier from read 1 is compared with the read identifier from read 2.

 #### CLI